 In particular, it follows that $R^{*n}\phi$ converges to $0$ almost everywhere on $\C$.
 But $R^{*n}\phi$ is a bounded sequence in $A(S_R)$.
 Therefore $R^{*n}\phi$ defines a normal family of holomorphic functions on $S_R$.
 Hence $R^{*n}\phi$ converges pointwise to $0.$ By duality, the $T$ orbit of any element in $B_0(S_R)$ weakly converges to $0$. \end{proof}

 An operator satisfying the conclusion of the previous theorem is called \textit{weakly asymptotic}.

-\begin{theorem} Suppose that the measure of the postcritical set $P_R$ is $0$ and that the image of the unit ball in $B_0(S_R)$ under $Id-T$ is closed, then $T$ has a fixed point in $B(S_R)$ if and only if $R$ is a Latt\'es map. \end{theorem} \begin{proof} We use Theorems 2.3 and Theorem 3.3 in \cite{FonfLinRubinov}, which state that, for a separable Banach space $X$ and power bounded operator $T$, if the image of the unit ball under $(Id-T)$ is closed then either $T$ is uniformly ergodic or the space $\overline{(Id-T)(X)}$ contains an isomorphic copy of an infinite dimensional dual Banach space.
+\begin{theorem} Suppose that the measure of the postcritical set $P_R$ is $0$ and that the image of the closed unit ball in $B_0(S_R)$ under $Id-T$ is closed, then $R$ satisfies Sullivan's conjecture. \end{theorem} \begin{proof} We use Theorem 2.3 and Theorem 3.3 in \cite{FonfLinRubinov}, which state that, for a separable Banach space $X$ and power-bounded operator $T$, if the image of the closed unit ball under $(Id-T)$ is closed then either $T$ is uniformly ergodic or the space $\overline{(Id-T)(X)}$ contains an isomorphic copy of an infinite dimensional dual Banach space.

 Now let us show that $T$ is uniformly ergodic on $B_0(S_R)$.
-By contradiction, if $T$ is not uniformly ergodic $\overline{(Id-T)(B_0(S_R))}$ contains an infinite dimensional dual Banach space $Y$.
+By contradiction, if $T$ is not uniformly ergodic then the space $\overline{(Id-T)(B_0(S_R))}$ contains an infinite dimensional dual Banach space $Y$.
 By Theorem 1 in \cite{BonetWolf}, $B_0(S_R)$ is isomorphic to a closed subspace of $c_0$.
-On the other hand, any closed infinite dimensional subspace of $c_0$ contains a closed subspace isomorphic to $c_0.$ Hence $Y$, contains an isomorphic copy of $c_0.$ Let $h: c_0\rightarrow Y$ be this isomorphism onto the image.
-Since $Y$ is a dual space, the unit ball in $Y$ is $*-$weak compact, so the isomorphism $h$ can be extended to a continuous linear operator $O:\ell_\infty \rightarrow Y$.
-Then $O^*:Y^*\rightarrow (\ell_\infty)^*$ is continuous with respect to the $*$-weak topologies.
-As $Y$ is separable then any bounded set of linear functionals contains a subsequence converging in the $*$-weak topology.
-Now $\ell_\infty$ is a Grothendieck space, then $O^*$ is a weakly compact operator.
-Thus $O$ and, hence, $h$ are weakly compact.
+On the other hand, any closed infinite dimensional subspace of $c_0$ contains a closed subspace isomorphic to $c_0.$ Hence $Y$ contains an isomorphic copy of $c_0.$ Let $h: c_0\rightarrow Y$ be this isomorphism onto the image.
+Since $Y$ is a dual space, the closed unit ball in $Y$ is $*$-weak compact, so the isomorphism $h$ can be extended to a continuous linear operator $O:\ell_\infty \rightarrow Y$.
+Then $O^*:Y^*\rightarrow (\ell_\infty)^*$ is continuous with respect to the $*$-weak topology.
+As $Y$ is separable any bounded set of linear functionals contains a subsequence converging in the $*$-weak topology.
+Since $\ell_\infty$ is a Grothendieck space $O^*$ is a weakly compact operator.
+Thus $O$ and hence $h$ are weakly compact.
 But a separable Banach space with weakly compact unit ball is reflexive, this contradicts the fact that $c_0$ is not reflexive.
 Therefore $T$ is uniformly ergodic on $B_0(S_R).$